pfloerl/ds-acf-snippets/README.md

-# acf-vs README
+# ds-acf-snippets README

-Welcom to ACF-VS a VS Code Extension with shorthand syntax to register ACF fields via PHP.
+Welcom to ds-acf-snippets, a VS Code Extension with shorthand syntax to register ACF fields via PHP.
+This project is a fork of [acf-snippets](https://github.com/GustavoGomez092/acf-snippets/tree/main)

 ## Features

-ACF-VS allows you to access all existing ACF fields via the `!acf-` shorthand syntax.
+ds-acf-snippets allows you to access all existing ACF fields via the `!acf-` shorthand syntax.

 ![Preview image](/img/hero.gif)